bejminliou/phys4d-labs/Lab 6/6.typ

 Because the oscilloscope could not directly save data in XY mode, it was temporarily switched to YT mode to record both waveforms (both must be visible to save).
 The resulting CSV file was later processed to reconstruct the XY display by plotting the signal voltage against the grid voltage.

 = 4.
 Data, Results, and Analysis
 The neon data plots signal voltage against grid voltage, whereas the data for argon plots current against voltage.
 Because of the proportionality of voltage to current via Ohm's Law ($V = I R$), peaks and valleys in both plots equivalently measure the relative electron energies following interaction with the materials.
-Thus, the peak/valley voltages for both gases can similarly be measured at specific grid voltages.
-Within each distinct section of local extrema, the absolute peaks and valleys of each section were used to generate a plot for each peak and valley against its corresponding order number (peak number), yielding the following graphs:
+Thus, the peak/valley voltages for both gases can similarly be recorded at certain grid voltages.
+Within each distinct section of local extrema in these plots, the absolute peaks and valleys of each section were used to generate a plot for each peak/valley against its corresponding order number (peak number).

-#full_width_figure("argon_voltage_vs_peak.svg", [Grid Voltage ($V_G$) as a function of Peak Number.
+// #top_width_figure("argon_voltage_vs_peak.svg", "neon_voltage_vs_peak.svg", [Grid Voltage ($V_G$) as a function of Peak Number.
 The solid line represents the linear best fit to the experimental data points.
-The equation of the fit and the $R^2$ value are as shown on the graph.]);

-#full_width_figure("neon_voltage_vs_peak.svg", [Grid Voltage ($V_G$) as a function of Peak Number.
+The equation of the fit and the $R^2$ value are as shown on the graph.], [Grid Voltage ($V_G$) as a function of Peak Number.
 The solid line represents the linear best fit to the experimental data points.
 The equation of the fit and the $R^2$ value are as shown on the graph.]);

+#figure(
+  placement: auto,
+  scope: "parent",
+  table(
+    columns: (1fr, 1fr),
+    stroke: 0pt,
+    inset: 4pt,
+    image("argon_voltage_vs_peak.svg", width: 100%),
+    image("neon_voltage_vs_peak.svg", width: 100%),
+  ),
+  supplement: [Figure],
+  caption: text(
+    [Grid Voltage ($V_G$) as a function of Peak Number for argon (left) and neon (right).
+The solid lines represent the linear best fit to the experimental data points.
+The equation of the fit and the $R^2$ value are as shown on the graphs.], size: 8pt
+  ),
+)

-A linear regression analysis was performed on graphs comparing peak values and peak numbers, or valley values and valley numbers, the slope of which represents the excitation energy of the corresponding material.
-For argon, the slope was $11.7 plus.minus 0.3V$ for the peaks, and $11.6 plus.minus 0.2V$ for the valleys.
-For neon, the slope was $20 plus.minus 2V$ for the peaks, and $21.8 plus.minus 0.1V$ for the valleys.
-Conducting t'-scores for comparing peaks and valleys within each material yielded a t'-score of 0.277 for argon and 0.899 for neon, signifying agreement within the uncertainty between each set of measurements.
+A linear regression analysis was performed on each graph comparing peak values and peak numbers, or valley values and valley numbers, the slope of which represents the excitation energy of the corresponding material.
+For argon, the slope was $11.7 plus.minus 0.3V$ for the peaks, and $11.6 plus.minus 0.2V$ for the valleys, corresponding to excitation energy levels of $11.7 plus.minus 0.3"eV"$ for the peaks, and $11.6 plus.minus 0.2"eV"$ for the valleys.
+For neon, the slope was $20 plus.minus 2V$ for the peaks, and $21.8 plus.minus 0.1V$ for the valleys, corresponding to excitation energy levels of $20 plus.minus 2"eV"$ for the peaks, and $21.8 plus.minus 0.1"eV"$ for the valleys.
+Conducting t'-scores for comparing peaks and valleys within each material yielded a t'-score of 0.277 for argon and 0.899 for neon.
+These t'-scores being less than 1 signifies agreement within the uncertainty, within each set of measurements.

-According to NIST (National Institue of Standards and Technology) Atomic Spectra Database Levels Form, the lowest level argon configurations are as follows (with $3s^2 3p^6$ set to 0eV):
+According to NIST (National Institue of Standards and Technology) Atomic Spectra Database Levels Form, the lowest level argon configurations are as follows (with $3s^2 3p^6$ at 0eV):

 #table(
-  columns: 4,
+  columns: 3,
   align: (left),
   stroke: 0pt,
   inset: 4pt,

   table.header(
-    [*Configuration*], [*Term*], [*J*], [*Level (eV)*], ),
+    [*Configuration*], [*J*], [*Level (eV)*],
+  ),
-  [$3s^2 3p^5 (""^"2"P degree _"3/2") 4s$], [ $""^2[frac(3, 2)] degree$], [2 \ 1], [11.548eV \ 11.624eV],
+  [$3s^2 3p^5 (""^"2"P degree _"3/2") 4s$], [2 \ 1], [11.548 \ 11.624],
-  [$3s^2 3p^5 (""^"2"P degree _"1/2") 4s$], [ $""^2[frac(1, 2)] degree$], [0 \ 1], [11.723eV \ 11.828eV]
+  [$3s^2 3p^5 (""^"2"P degree _"1/2") 4s$], [0 \ 1], [11.723 \ 11.828]
 )

-The lowest neon configurations are as follows (with $2s^2 2p^6$ set to 0eV):
+The lowest neon configurations are as follows (with $2s^2 2p^6$ at 0eV):

 #table(
   columns: 3,